Umuzi-org/ACN-syllabus/content/topics/java-specific/oop-basics/_index.md

     private String name;   // you can't just access this whenever you want.

     public void setName(String employeeName){
         // this is the only way to update the name.
-Yo can put validation logic in here if you want.
+You can put validation logic in here if you want.
 Eg if the employeeName has naughty words in it then raise an exception. this.name  = employeeName;
     }